Retrieval Helps or Hurts? A Deeper Dive into the Efficacy of Retrieval Augmentation to Language Models: Experiments: Recall or Retrieve

 Finally, we discuss why the small models augmented with Oracle passages obtain lower accuracy than larger models.
 We observe that when the context has multiple entities, the small models tend to predict the entity that appears close to the question words, which may not be correct.
 We give an example:

-For example, Flan-T5-small answers “Susanna Wesley” while the true answer is “Mary White”.
+For example, Flan-T5-small answers “Mary White” while the true answer is “Susanna Wesley”.
 Note that the context supports the true answer, but Flan-T5-small cannot answer correctly.
 Highlighted by the example, we observe that small models tend to extract an entity as an answer, which appears near from the words in questions, leading to lower accuracy compared to larger models.